kirillgroshkov/cordova-progressIndicator/README.md

+*Fork to fix mismatching plugin id in cordova*

 # Cordova Progress-Indicator Plugin#
 This plugin allows you to show a native Progress Indicator on iOS - by [Paolo Bernasconi](https://github.com/pbernasconi)